 - Increased knowledge among policy makers and leaders on animal welfare issues

-Lobbying and monitoring of district plans and budgets on animal welfare conducted from 2016
+- Lobbying and monitoring of district plans and budgets on animal welfare as conducted from 2016

 - District Inspectors (Animal) and other animal welfare practitioners in all districts in Arusha are well informed on the legal issues related to animal welfare

 - LGA’s in Arusha develop and adopt bylaws/regulations on animal welfare